mironsoft75/Magento/README.md

    * You can expand more columns.
   # 3. CategoryUrlRewrite
   *  After saving a category or product, this code deletes all default generated URLs.
+  # 4. OrderReminder
+  *  Those customers who have placed orders within 15 days will receive an email with details of their  ordered items.
+ # Commands
+  * icecube:reminder.

 ## CanonicalUrl
  # CmsPage